 Moffat Consolidated School District #2

-Sarah White is in her first year as a rural system leader, with a broad background that includes experience as a classroom teacher, a building principal, a Colorado Department of Education regional literacy specialist, and a national curriculum representative.
+Sarah White is in her second year as a rural system leader, with a broad background that includes experience as a classroom teacher, a building principal, a Colorado Department of Education regional literacy specialist, and a national curriculum representative.